xdavidchen/hugoblog/content/post/say-it-again/index.md

 Why say the same things again when those things already exist?

-Because people aren’t listening all the time.
+Because people aren’t listening all the time.<br>
 Because not everyone consumes information in the same way.

 So why not help by saying it again, for those who weren’t listening, for those who learn in another way.